simonnice/codingWithReq/README.md

 http://104.248.170.11/codingWithReq/

+Test user for fast testing:
 Username: Admin
 Password: Password

+you can of course also create your own users!

 ## Test Cases and Use Cases
 The Test Cases and Use Cases covering the new functionalities can be found in separate files in this project root.<br/>